Canada's Trudeau Approves Controversial Pipeline Expansion

 Last year, opponents won a suit in Canada's Federal Court of Appeals to temporarily halt the expansion, but Trudeau's government subsequently purchased the existing 715-mile pipeline from the Canadian division of Kinder Morgan Energy Partners LP for about $3.5 billion in an effort to move the project ahead.

-At a news conference in Ottawa on Tuesday announcing that the project was back on, Trudeau justified the move by saying the money reaped from the pipeline would be channeled back into green projects.
+At Tuesday's news conference in Ottawa announcing that the project was back on, Trudeau justified the move by saying the money reaped from the pipeline would be channeled back into green projects.

 "We need to create wealth today so we can invest in the future," he said.
 "We need resources to invest in Canadians so they can take advantage of the opportunities generated by a rapidly changing economy, here at home and around the world."